yacov/malaberg-browserstack/test_automation_PRD.md

     After executing backend commands, use frontend tests to verify that the changes are reflected in the UI.
 This ensures data consistency between the backend and frontend systems.

-___

 ### **17\.
-Future Test Development**

--   **Visual Regression Testing**:

-    -   **Integrate Percy**:
-        Plan the integration of Percy for visual regression testing to detect UI inconsistencies across different browsers and devices.
-Update test scripts to capture screenshots at key points and compare them against baseline images.
--   **AI-Based Visual Validation**:

-    -   **Leverage OpenAI API**:
-        Explore using the OpenAI API for intelligent UI comparisons.
-Implement AI-based validation steps that can understand and compare complex UI layouts beyond pixel-by-pixel comparison.
--   **Expand Test Scenarios**:

-    -   **Edge Case Testing**:
-        Develop tests for edge cases such as invalid inputs, network failures, and error handling scenarios.
-Include tests for security vulnerabilities like SQL injection, cross-site scripting (XSS), and other common attack vectors.

-    -   **Administrative Workflows**:
-        Write tests for admin user functionalities, such as product management, order processing, and user management.
-Ensure that internal operations align with both backend processes and frontend representations.

--   **API Testing**:

-    -   **Sylius API Endpoints**:
-        Plan to include automated tests for Sylius API endpoints using tools like Postman or REST-assured.
-Validate the correctness of API responses, status codes, and data integrity.
--   **Performance Testing**:

-    -   **Load and Stress Testing**:
-        Incorporate performance testing to evaluate how the application behaves under high load.
-Use tools like JMeter or Locust to simulate multiple users and identify potential bottlenecks

-___

-### **18\.
 Project Architecture Overview**

 -   **Modular Context Classes**:
-    -   Each page or feature is represented by its own context class (e.g., `ProductPageContext`, `CartPageContext`), improving modularity and separation of concerns.
+    -   Each web page is represented by its own context class (e.g., `ProductPageContext`, `CartPageContext`), improving modularity and separation of concerns.

 -   **Shared Data Management**:
-    -   Introduced `SharedDataContext` to handle data sharing across contexts.
+    -    `SharedDataContext` to handle data sharing across contexts.
     -   This allows for memorized data (e.g., product details, shipping info, order numbers) to be accessible throughout the test scenarios.
+    -   The `SharedDataContext` is injected into each context class constructor, ensuring consistent access to shared data.
+    -   Methods like `set()`, `get()`, `setMultiple()`, and `getAll()` are used to manipulate shared data.

 -   **Page Object Model (POM)**:
     -   The codebase follows the Page Object Model pattern, where each page is represented by a class encapsulating its elements and interactions.

+-   **PHP Behat contexts sharing mechanism**:
+    -   Each page has its own context class, and the `FeatureContext` is used to share step definitions between contexts.
+Feature context inherit other Mink Extention contexts.
+Other page contexts inject FeatureContext into their constructors, using PHP code like this:
+    ```
+    $this->featureContext = $environment->getContext('Features\Bootstrap\FeatureContext');
+    ```
+- **PHP Behat page object initialization**:
+    -   Page classes are initialized
+- **PHP Behat behat.yml configuration**:
+    -   The `behat.yml` file is configured to:
+      -
+ - **Use of Friends of Behat Mink extension**:
+    - Detailed use of Page object extention:
+    - Detailed use of MinkExtension:
+    -- use of Browserstack webdriver in "Freinds of Behat" MinkExtension:
+    - Detailed use of SymfonyExtension:

 -   **Reusability and Maintainability**:
     -   By separating concerns into specific context and page classes, the codebase is more maintainable and scalable.

 ___

-### **19\.
+### **18\.
 Instructions for AI Coder Agents**

 To maintain consistency and adhere to the project's architecture and coding standards, AI coder agents should follow these guidelines when adding new features or pages: